Why do some doctors choose to insert drains after a tummy tuck and others do not? What are the pros and cons to both?

 Drainage After Tummy Tuck

 Tummy tuck is safe without drains

 You will notice immediately that there are differing opinions about the need for drains after a tummy tuck procedure.
 The drains are placed by some surgeons because they feel that there is a lower risk of a fluid collection called a seroma after the procedure.
-There are many well recognised publications which demonstrate that drains are no necessary, and indeed in our practice we have not used drains on tummy tuck procedures for over seven years.
+There are many well recognized publications which demonstrate that drains are not necessary, and indeed in our practice we have not used drains on tummy tuck procedures for over seven years.
 Surgeons should practice according to their own belief, comfort, and experience.
 There is not a right or wrong answer to the drain issue, and a seroma can occur with or without one.

 Best of luck.